 TEDMED is a global community of leading doers and thinkers from every walk of life.
 Our goal is to seed the innovations in health and medicine of today, making the breakthroughs of tomorrow possible.

-As the only independent licensee of the TED conference, we are best known for our annual three-day gathering in Washington, DC, bringing together inspiring speakers, powerful Delegates and innovative start-ups.
+We are best known for our annual three-day gathering that brings together inspiring speakers, influential Delegates and innovative start-ups.

 TEDMED’s community is multi-disciplinary – our Delegates represent every field from A (architects) to Z (zoologists).
 They also cover every specialty within health and medicine, and the associated technical and scientific disciplines.

 This breathtaking range of experiences and perspectives provides the richest possible landscape for creative collisions.
 Any chance meeting at TEDMED can lead to exciting new ideas and insights.
 Each conversation with a new person could reveal new trends, treatments and technologies – or spark them.

 Are you passionate about creating a healthier world?
 Are you full of ideas on how to improve society's take on medicine?
 If so, you’re encouraged to bring your passion to TEDMED 2015.
 All applications are reviewed and answered within one day.
 A limited number of full and partial scholarships are available.

 TEDMED provides complimentary transportation via Trolleys that run on a continual loop from our listed hotels to and from the venues during mornings and evenings.
 Transportation to and from airports and at odd times back and forth to venues is on your own.
 This schedule is subject to change so be sure to check often for updates